We’re encouraging children to grow and cook with their own fruit and vegetables.

-The Summer Kitchen Project aims to encourage children to try new healthy foods, as well as highlighting the importance of sitting down together at mealtimes whenever possible, even if it’s just a handful of times each week.
+The Summer Kitchen Project aims to encourage children to try new healthy foods, as well as highlight the importance of sitting down together at mealtimes whenever possible, even if it’s just a handful of times each week.

 We believe that children are more likely to try new foods if they’ve grown it themselves and enjoyed it – helping them to eat healthily and regularly reach their five a day.

 The Mayor said: “It was a great pleasure and privilege to be at the event and to meet the wonderful people who are doing great things for the children.”